mr-php/mr-php.github.io/_posts/2008-10-04-search-forms-in-cakephp.md

 	</ul>
 	<p>If you notice any other changes required in newer versions of CakePHP please leave a comment below.</p>
 </div>

+In this CakePHP tutorial I would like to show you how I handle search forms, while preserving pagination.

+The basic principal is to read the posted variables, and redirect the user to a page with the appropriate filters in the URL.

 ## Add the Search Form